delphidabbler/ddab-lib-docs/FAQs/ConsoleAppClasses.md

 **5: How do I create or open a file with an inheritable handle?**

-This question is answered in Appendix 1 {Link needed} of the Console Application Runner Classes documentation {link needed}.
+This question is answered in [Appendix 1](../Docs/ConsoleApp/Appendices/Appendix1.md) of the [Console Application Runner Classes documentation](../Docs/ConsoleApp.md).